jina-ai/docs/page_templates/developer_guide_explanation.md

 # The Explanation Article (Use Title Case)

-Section headers use sentence case

 Explanation or Discussion articles explain background information and provide context-specific knowledge on a particular topic.
-The goals of an explanation article is to help readers understanding, not to teach concepts or provide steps in a task.
+**The goals of an explanation article is to help readers to understand a topic**, not to teach concepts or provide steps in a task.

-Explanation articles work well when they:
+Explanation articles work well if they:

-* Give context to a subject or topic that your readers might not have
+* Give context to a subject or topic that your readers might not have.
-* Explain the background about a topic that might not be evident in Reference or How To articles
+* Explain the background about a topic that might not be evident in Reference or How-To articles.
 * Suggest alternative approaches or different ways of thinking about a use case or technical problem.
 * Help readers make connections between related concepts, and form a better understanding of the subject.

 ## Content of your explanation article

+Contrary to Titles, Section headers use sentence case

 ### The overview section

 Summarize what the reader will achieve by reading the explanation article.

-* Are you writing for developers or for managers?
+* Are you writing for developers or managers?
 * Are you writing for people who have a certain problem to solve?
 * Are you writing for a particular industry or market segment?

 ### Structuring explanation articles

-Think about structuring explanation topics like you would for a presentation to a group who don't know anything about your chosen subject.
+Structure explanation topics as you would to a group who doesn't know anything about your chosen subject.
 Your explanation should introduce ideas gradually, so your audience can grow their understanding of the concepts it covers.

-It can be easy to blend explanations with other types of content, like How To or Reference articles.
+It can be easy to blend explanations with other types of content, like How-To or Reference articles.
 Some tips to avoid mixing documentation types:

 * Avoid instructions, procedures, or any content that doesn't focus solely on building upon the conceptual understanding of the explanation topic.
 * If you find yourself writing steps or describing how to do something in detail in your explanation article, you need to shift your focus away from describing the tasks, and go back to the concept.
 Remind yourself of the main goals of your article.